peterhinch/micropython-async/TUTORIAL.md

 other tasks will run.
 When the delay period completes, execution will not resume until the running task issues `await` or terminates.
 A well-behaved coro will always issue `await` at regular intervals.
-Where a precise delay is required, especially one below a few ms, it may be neccessary to use `utime.sleep_us(us)`.
+Where a precise delay is required, especially one below a few ms, it may be necessary to use `utime.sleep_us(us)`.

 ###### [Contents](./TUTORIAL.md#contents)